cn-kp/cn-kp/README.md

 ## Hi I'm Kevin <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

--👋 Hi, I’m Kevin, a full Stack Web developer with a leveraging background in Civil Engineering and Commerce to provide unique perspectives on websites and software platforms.
+I’m Kevin, a full Stack Web developer with a leveraging background in Civil Engineering and Commerce to provide unique perspectives on websites and software platforms.
 Studying to earn a certificate in Full Stack Web Development from the University of Sydney Coding Boot Camp and current student at UNSW for Civil Engineering and Commerce.

--🌱Interested in collaborating in group projects and developing full stack websites.
+Interested in collaborating in group projects and developing full stack websites.

 -📫 How to reach me email me @ kpeng.work1@gmail.com